-- the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) - the provisions of the Companies and Allied Matters Act, 2020 - Financial Reporting Council of Nigeria Act, No. 6, 2011
+- the provisions of the Companies and Allied Matters Act, 2020 - Financial Reporting Council of Nigeria Act, No. 6, 2011

 The Trustees are of the opinion that the financial statements give a true and fair view of the state of the financial affairs of the Foundation and of its financial results.